Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-Less global but they saw a real connection to the local food waste
+Good understanding of food waste as we have an amazing worm farm.

 What were the most creative food waste solution suggestions?
-School composting system
+Warm farm

 Did the resource encourage new ways of thinking and talking about the value food?